MicrosoftLearning/mslearn-ai-document-intelligence/Instructions/Exercises/03-composed-model.md

 1. When the repository has been cloned, open the folder in Visual Studio Code.

     > **Note**: If you are prompted to add required assets to build and debug, select **Not Now**.
 If there are any other pop ups from Visual Studio Code, you can safely dismiss them.

-1. Right click on the **03-composed-model** directory, open in the integrated terminal, and execute the setup script:
+1. Expand the **Labfiles** folder in the left pane, and right click on the **03-composed-model** directory.
+Select the option to open in the integrated terminal, and execute the following script:

     ```powershell
     az login --output none
     ```

+    > **Note**: If you get an error about no active subscriptions and have MFA enabled, you may need to login to Azure portal at `https://portal.azure.com` first, then rerun the `az login`.

 1. When prompted, sign into your Azure subscription.
 Then return to Visual Studio Code and wait for the sign-in process to complete.
 1. In the integrated terminal, run the following command to set up resources: